 c. establishing the presumptive initial levels of sanction for each category of violation in consultation with the Council of each academic unit (Sec.
 X)

 d. issuing periodic guidance to the Councils, students and faculty on issues pertaining to interpretation and application of the Code

-e. assisting with efforts to educate the College community regarding the Code
+e. assisting with efforts to educate the university community regarding the Code

 f. assessing the climate of academic integrity

 g. reviewing concerns and grievances about the system

 h. responding to evolving challenges regarding honor and integrity

 i. publishing each semester a brief summary of cases in a manner that does not identify the student, to include the charges, a short summary of the case, the findings, and sanctions imposed; this summary is to be provided to student media publications and posted on the Honor Council website.